3unjee/devlogs/HEVR.md

 The idea is to rely on generic classes as much of possible so we can port HEVR to different scenarios in the future like OpenXR.
 - HEVR is going to be a universal client (mostly for testing initally); it will also be able to do mundane tasks in the desktop.
 If it's ran from a desktop OS it will be able to install the OpenVR driver or launch SteamVR.
 It will also be a viewer for debug.
-If it's ran from Android on the Oculus Quest it will act as a streaming client like the current AVLR-client (not a priority).
+If it's ran from Android on the Oculus Quest it will act as a streaming client like the current ALVR-client (not a priority).

 I'll keep HEVR-OpenVR entirelly compatible with the ALVR-GUI (web-ui) and ALVR-Client.
 Ideally I would like HEVR client to be compatible with the current ALVR OpenVR driver (alvr_server) thus enabling cross-testing.